CI-Dominik/pp3-management-system/README.md

 ### MySQL Connector
 * The Python module mysql-connector was used to connect to the MySQL database and display errors for bugfixing.

+### Pycodestyle (Former PEP8)
+* The pycodestyle module was used to verify the code for pythonic structure.

+### Flake8
+* The Flake8 extension of Visual Studio Code was used to get a constant feedback about pythonic style.

+### Black
+* The black module was used to format some of the code.

 ### OS module
 * The Python module os was used to access operating system files.